A11egr01/swift/README.md

 The EDJOIN Interview app is a tool for California public education agencies who use EDJOIN and EDJOIN-Admin for online employee recruitment and application tracking.
 This app will offer new features such as facilitating the interview process.

-* Fully rewrote this app in Swift, originally was buld with Flutter
+* Fully rewrote this app in Swift, was buld with Flutter

 <em>Technology used:</em> <br />
-Swift, Git, Autolayout, Prorgamatic UI, Firebase/Crashlytic, Custom drop downs
+Swift, Git, Autolayout, Programmatic UI, Firebase/Crashlytic, Custom drop downs

 <a href="https://apps.apple.com.com/us/app/edjoin-interview/id434730011" target="_blank"><img src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/black/en-us?size=250x83&amp;releaseDate=1538697600&h=a265deedda290b8550d0462a73f29ffc">